MusicWeb International One of the most grown-up review sites around 2024

 Zhang, Hao-Fu (b.1952) is a Chinese-born Belgian composer who wrote a cello concerto subtitled The Song From Heaven in 2008.
 This can be heard on YouTube played by Marie Hallynck.
 He also wrote Crépuscule for cello and orchestra in 1990, and this can be heard on SoundCloud played by Jeanne Maisonhauté.

-Zhang Qianyi (b.1959) is a Chinese-born Korean composer who wrote a cello concerto.
+Zhang Qianyi (b.1959) is a Chinese composer who wrote a cello concerto.

 Zhong Zhiyue is a Chinese composer and musician who wrote a cello concerto called Metaphysical North in 2018.
 This can be heard on YouTube played by Chee Jun Sian.

 Zhou Long (b.1953) is a Chinese-American composer who contributed the third movement called Tipsy Poet to the 2019 multi-composer cello concerto Three Continents that has been recorded by Jan Vogler for Sony.
-He also wrote Rites of Chimes for cello and Chinese ensemble in 2000.
+He also wrote Rites of Chimes for cello and Chinese ensemble in 2000, and this may be heard on YouTube with the cellist uncredited.

 Zhou Tian (b.1981) is a Chinese-American composer who wrote a cello concerto in four parts called Flowing Sleeves in 2018 that can be seen and heard on YouTube via the above link played by Jian Wang.
 In 2021 he arranged part of the work for cello, string quartet and piano.
 This may be heard on YouTube played by Yeonjin Kim.
 He also wrote Music for cello and orchestra in 2001.

-Zhurbin, Alexander (b.1945) is a Russian composer based in New York since 1990 who wrote a cello concerto called Jerusalem that has been recorded by Alexandre Zagorinsky and may be downloaded from Classical Archives.
+Zhurbin, Alexander (b.1945) is a Russian composer and cellist who wrote a cello concerto called Jerusalem that has been recorded by Alexandre Zagorinsky and may be downloaded from Classical Archives.
 He also wrote Dithyrambe for cello and chamber ensemble.

-Zhurbin, Lev (aka Ljova) (b.1978) is the son of Alexander and in 2019 he wrote Cellostatus, a concerto for cello, string orchestra and percussion.
+Zhurbin, Lev (aka Ljova) (b.1978) is a Russian-born composer (and son of Alexander) who lives in New York.
+In 2019 he wrote Cellostatus, a concerto for cello, string orchestra and percussion.
 Parts of this work may be heard on YouTube played by the dedicatee Nicholas Finch.
 He also wrote Cello Loop for cello and string orchestra in 2000.

 Zieliński, Maciej (b.1971) is a Polish composer who wrote a concerto for cello and string orchestra called Concello in 2013 that has been recorded by Tomasz Strahl for Anaklasis.